A Global Spiritual Community: For A Changing World

 Humanity is moving through a new cycle of growth, and Bahá’u’lláh, in His writings, promises that it’s leading us now toward global peace.

-"World peace is not only possible but inevitable, the next stage in the evolution of this planet."
+"World peace is not only possible but inevitable..."
 Baha'i

 To the Peoples of the World: